Truthful Aggregation of Budget Proposals: Two alternatives

 \section{Two alternatives}

 To build intuition, we begin by considering the case in which $m=2$.
-Due to the normalization of inputs and of the output, and with $\ell_1$ preferences, the problem is perfectly one-dimensional in this case.
-This allows us to directly import Moulin's \citep{Moul80} famous characterization of \emph{generalized median} rules as the only incentive compatible mechanisms for voters with single-peaked preferences over a single-dimensional quantity. \footnote{Our preference model using $\ell_1$ imposes slightly more structure than just single-peakedness, namely that voters are indifferent between points that are equidistant to their peak.
-However, this restriction does not enlarge the class of incentive compatible mechanisms, at least if we impose continuity \citep{MB11}.} \begin{theorem}[\citep{Moul80}] For $m=2$, an anonymous and continuous budget aggregation mechanism $\mathcal{A}$ is incentive compatible if and only if there are $\alpha_0 \ge \alpha_1 \ge \ldots \ge \alpha_{n}$ in $[0,1]$ such that, for all profiles $\mathbf P$,

-\end{theorem} The numbers $\alpha_k$ are known as \emph{phantoms}.
+Due to the normalization of inputs and of the output, and with $\ell_1$ preferences, the problem is one-dimensional: a budget division is completely determined by the fraction spent on the first of the two alternatives.
+This allows us to directly import Moulin's \citeyearpar{Moul80} famous characterization of \emph{generalized median} rules as the only incentive compatible mechanisms for voters with single-peaked preferences over a single-dimensional quantity.\footnote{Our preference model using $\ell_1$ imposes slightly more structure than just single-peakedness, namely that voters are indifferent between points that are equidistant to their peak.
+However, this restriction does not enlarge the class of incentive compatible mechanisms, at least if we impose continuity \citep{MB11}.} \begin{theorem}[\citealp{Moul80}] For $m=2$, an anonymous and continuous budget aggregation mechanism $\mathcal{A}$ is incentive compatible if and only if there are $\alpha_0 \ge \alpha_1 \ge \ldots \ge \alpha_{n}$ in $[0,1]$ such that, for all profiles $\mathbf P$, \end{theorem} The numbers $\alpha_k$ are known as \emph{phantoms}.
 Each mechanism described by Theorem~\ref{thm:binary} can be understood as taking the coordinate-wise median of the reported distributions, after inserting $n+1$ phantom voters (whose report is fixed and independent of the input profile).